 Youth who have experienced foster care have valuable knowledge about child welfare.
 Youth advisory boards and councils, which are generally operated under the auspices of the State or local agency, engage young people currently or formerly in out-of-home care in examining practices and policies that affect the lives of children and youth in care.
 The boards play a unique role in advocating for the improvement of services for youth in foster care.
-The following resources provide information about and examples of effective youth advisory boards, including state and local examples.
+The following resources, which include State and local examples, provide information about effective youth advisory boards.

 Realizing the Power of Youth and Young Adult Voice Through Youth Leadership Boards

 Annie E. Casey Foundation (2014)

 Explores the Jim Casey Youth Opportunities Initiative’s experience in developing and implementing youth leadership boards.
 The issue brief includes the perspectives of young people in foster care and the adults engaged with them.